cicadatesting/cicada-go/readme.md

 - NIterations: Create a group of users and have them run a fixed amount of times
 - RunUntilSuccess: Create a single user and have it run sequentially until a successful result is collected
+- ConstantArrivalRate: Limit the number of user loops executed per second and scale up or down the number of users to meet target load
+- Threshold: Increase the number of users until a load threshold is met

 ### Users